-Nautilus Aquatic Park at Angouleme; This is a great day out for the family.
-Has an indoor swimming pool, outdoor water slides, pool and other attractions.
-Indoor ice-skating rink.
-Sauna, solarium, jacuzzi, gym and a bar/snack bar.
+Nautilus Aquatic Park at Angouleme; Has an indoor swimming pool, outdoor water slides, pool and other attractions, including an indoor ice-skating rink, sauna, solarium, jacuzzi, gym and a bar/snack bar.
 Visit Nautilis for times of opening and entrance fees.

 The scenic and meandering river Charente offers ideal opportunities for fishing, canoeing and kayaking.